eclipse-agents/eclipse-agents/README.md

 It provides a simple mechanism to contribute MCP Tools and Resources to MCP servers running inside Eclipse.

-It abstracts away the underlying dependencies such as [modelcontextprotocol/java-sdk(https://github.com/modelcontextprotocol/java-sdk)] and Jetty HTTP Server by providing an extension point and some simple Java Interaces, standing up and tearing down MCP and HTTP servers as user preferences are updated.
+It abstracts away the underlying dependencies such as [modelcontextprotocol/java-sdk](https://github.com/modelcontextprotocol/java-sdk) and Jetty HTTP Server by providing an extension point and some simple Java Interaces, standing up and tearing down MCP and HTTP servers as user preferences are updated.

 Provides a centralized location for users to organize and customize Eclipse MCP contributions from multiple vendors.

-Provides a centralized registry of MCP servers running in the Eclipse process, enabling shell-shared experiences to invoke tools with a Java call rather than an HTTP call
+Provides a centralized registry of MCP servers running in the Eclipse process, enabling shell-shared experiences to locate local MCP server extensions and could enable them to invoke tools with a Java call rather than an HTTP call

 ## Documentation